Dialectical Behavior Therapy

 Dialectical Behaviour Therapy (DBT) is an evidence-based treatment designed to help individuals cope with intense, unpredictable, and distressing emotions.
 DBT helps people obtain a life worth living, learn important life skills, and develop a greater sense of self-control.

 DBT is influenced by the philosophy of dialectics, which means the balancing of opposites.
-DBT aims to strike a balance between accepting aspects of one’s current experience, while simultaneously changing what might not be working for them.
+It aims to strike a balance between accepting aspects of one’s current experience, while simultaneously changing what might not be working for them.

 dialectical behavior therapy

-DBT draws upon acceptance-based principles from Zen Buddhist traditions and change-based principles from behaviour therapy.
+Dialectical Behavior Therapy draws upon acceptance-based principles from Zen Buddhist traditions and change-based principles from behaviour therapy.
 DBT is a type of therapy that can help people improve their emotional regulation, distress tolerance, interpersonal effectiveness, and mindfulness.
 It is often used to treat people with Borderline Personality Disorder (BPD), but it can also be helpful for people with other mental health conditions, such as mood disorders, eating disorders, anger management issues, and substance use problems.

 Who Needs Dialectical Behaviour Therapy (DBT)?